 The primary method of lethal removal for these species by WS would be trapping or toxicants.
 Removal of these species by WS would be done at specific isolated sites (e.g., airports, parks, etc.).
-WS could lethally remove up to 1,000 small rodents annually, of any species composition except those species listed as threatened or endangered.
+WS could lethally remove up to 5,000 small rodents annually, of any species composition.
 Impacts from the level of removal to rodent and insectivore populations would be minimal due to the species' relatively high reproductive rates and because rodent/insectivore damage management recommended and conducted by WS would be at a limited number of specific local sites within the range of these species.
-Based upon the above information, WS limited lethal removal of these small rodents may cause temporary reductions at the specific local sites, but would have no adverse direct or cumulative impacts on overall populations of the species.
+Based upon the above information, WS limited lethal removal of these small mammals may cause temporary reductions at the specific local sites, but would have no adverse direct or cumulative impacts on overall populations of the species.